-In Digitizing Tools plug-in the design is digitized so that user creates outline (vector) objects either on a blank background or on an image (template).
-Image imported to the background of the Work Area has to be usually edited before digitizing.
-Read Digitizing Studio - Importing Image tutorial to find out how to edit image - crop, rotate, resize image and add blank border to image.
-This tutorial explains how to create filled objects - the main building block of the design.
+In the Digitizing Tools plug-in, the design is digitized so that the user creates outline (vector) objects either on a blank background or on an image (template).
+An image imported to the background of the Work Area usually has to be edited before digitizing.
+Read the Digitizing Studio - Importing Image tutorial to find out how to edit an image—crop, rotate, resize, and add a blank border to the image.
+This tutorial explains how to create filled objects—the main building block of the design.

-2 - Select "Insert -> Studio or Sfumato Design" menu to open Embird Studio window.
+2 - Select the "Insert -> Studio or Sfumato Design" menu to open the Embird Studio window.

 Select the fill tool